 Do some keyword research before you publish each article so that you can insert keywords into the title and meta tags.
 Look for similar articles that other people have written and look for potential keywords you can target.
 This will increase your chances of ranking in SERPs and increase your traffic to your landing pages.

 Ideally, your article should contain a mix of content designed to engage your audience and other thought leaders in your niche, plus, designed to rank in the search engines.

 To maximize your reach, consider promoting your content in multiple channels or even repurposing it.
 Look for communities and social media platforms where you can share your content.

 Build relationships with influencers by sharing their content and mentioning them in your articles.
 Participate in communities to get your name out there by visiting and contributing regularly to online groups and forums.

-While the amount of time and effort required to do well with content can vary, organizations should plan for content marketing to be a long term strategy.
-It takes time to build an audience and generate momentum, so marketers need to have the proper expectations before they begin.
+While the amount of time and effort required to do well with content can vary, organizations should plan for content marketing to be a long-term strategy.

 Don’t make the mistake of blindly “following the herd.”